StephenTHendrix/tech_challenge/README.md

 - Multiple handlers

-- graphQL implemented for new handlers that allows for optional data retrieval related to a song
+- graphQL implemented for new song detail handler; get only as many details as you want

 - Modular functions for retrieving data from S3 and handling errors